KilimcininKorOglu/ralph-claude-code/docs/USER-GUIDE.md

 - Ensure task ID is typed correctly
 - Check that `tasks/` directory exists
-- List existing tasks with `Hermes -TaskStatus`
+- List existing tasks with `hermes -TaskStatus`

 ### Resume Not Working